kakooch/hpkvfs/README.md

 This enables accessing and manipulating data stored in HPKV using standard command-line tools (`ls`, `cp`, `mv`, `rm`, `mkdir`, `cat`, `echo`, etc.) and applications, providing a familiar interface to a powerful key-value storage backend.

+**Current Status:** Implemented file chunking to support files larger than the HPKV API's 3KB value limit.
+Runtime validation of this chunking logic is **pending**.
+Previous attempts showed successful mounting and file creation, but write operations failed due to the size limit.
+This version *should* address the write issue, but requires testing.

 ## Platform Support

 *   **Linux (Primary & Tested):** Developed and tested primarily on Linux (Ubuntu).
 Requires `libfuse`.